renvrant/formcontrol-freaks/src/content/introduction.md

 ## Not in this talk
 - Redux 101

+---

+## Project Dependencies
-- Adding Redux to your application
+- Redux
+- NgRedux
+- Reselect
+- Ramda
+- RXJS